Bergmam/5x5/docs/07-enemies-bosses.md

 - Unit: Given proximity/damage, ensure mode switches to follow and emits aggro event.
 - Property: For random seeds, no enemy moves through walls; no overlapping positions post-turn.
 - Integration: Simulate N turns; verify enemies do not drift beyond patrol bounds and follow reduces distance on open maps.
+- Unit: Given an enemy adjacent to player, ensure movement is suppressed and an attack interaction is emitted; player HP decreases by expected damage.